Log in

 5. Close deals by asking for business

-The difference is that outside sales representatives most often do all this all at once during meetings with their prospective clients, while inside sales reps usually split this between dozens of email, text and phone call touchpoints.
+The difference between outside sales and inside sales is that outside sales representatives often combine all these steps during meetings with their prospective clients.
+Inside sales reps usually split these activities between dozens of email, text and phone call touchpoints.

-Because of how hands-on this process is, outside sales naturally results in a longer sales cycle, built around standing relationships with clients.
-Unlike inside sales, the in-person relationships that outside sales thrives on can’t be scaled or automated.
-However, by working with less leads at once and focusing on the individual needs of each person they meet with, outside sales reps are likely to close a higher percentage of deals in their pipeline.
+These in-person relationships can’t be scaled or automated.
+However, by working with fewer leads at once and focusing on each person’s individual needs, outside sales reps are likely to close a higher percentage of deals in their pipeline.

 Sales conversationsRemoteIn person